jhu-dvrk/dvrk-readthedocs/docs/pages/usage/simulation.rst

 ##############################

-The dVRK kinematics simulation uses a simulated low-level hardware class and reuses the rest of the code including the main executable ``dvrk_console_json``, which can run a real or a simulated arm based on a configuration file in JSON format.
+The dVRK kinematics simulation uses a simulated low-level hardware class and reuses the rest of the code including the main ROS node ``dvrk_robot dvrk_system``, which can run a real or a simulated arm based on a configuration file in JSON format.

-The console example JSON configuration files are located in
+The system example JSON configuration files are located in
-|sawIntuitiveResearchKit|_ under ``share/console`` folder.
+|sawIntuitiveResearchKit|_ under ``share/system`` folder.
 The
 simulated arm configuration files are under ``share/arm``.

 Usage
 #####

-Once the simulated dVRK console and RViz are started, you can interact with the robot using the console's GUI.
+Once the simulated dVRK system and RViz are started, you can interact with the robot using the system's GUI.
 Besides "Homing" the system, you can also use the arm's widget with *direct control*.

 You can also communicate with the simulated robot using ROS topics